 NordVPN is one of our top contenders.
 This is the choice for people on the lookout for a reliable and affordable VPN service.
 It has all of the apps you need to use the BBC iPlayer on basically any device!
 Nord boasts a whopping 645 servers in the UK – needed to watch BBC as a ‘local’.

 Just as NordVPN, this is one of our top choices.
 It has an amazing fleet of worldwide servers, of which a solid 7 in the UK.
 ExpressVPN is also a good choice for anybody who, other than using the iPlayer, needs a fast connection from a variety of locations.

 We rated CyberGhost fairly poorly on our overall list of the best VPNs on the market.
 So you might be asking why it’s now third best for BBC iPlayer.
-Simply put, it’s one of the best VPN’s for streaming: fast, reliable and easy to use.
+Simply put, it’s quite a solid VPN for streaming: fast, reliable, and easy to use.

 CyberGhost has a staggering 665 servers in the UK.
 Our overall low score comes from CyberGhost’s practices, which put privacy at the bottom.
 But if you need a VPN just to stream TV shows and movies, and online privacy is less of a concern for you, this is an excellent and fast choice.

 What was once called iPlayer Radio has been recently renovated into what is now known as iPlayer Sounds.
 IPlayer Radio was the place for podcasts, music, sports commentaries, and news.
 But it was very much a passive experience since there was no personalization whatsoever.